All Episodes

 You have the AP, the story of this look like the American media bending over backwards yesterday, trying to minimize the terrorist threat to America, reminding us reminiscent of Obama's era.

-But the AP edited the word the words of a Muslim man who allegedly killed three people in downtown Fresno, and it was reported shouting Allahu Akbar.
+But the AP edited the words of a Muslim man who allegedly killed three people in downtown Fresno, and it was reported shouting Allahu Akbar.

-And the suspect, thirty thirty-nine-year-old Corey Ali Muhammad, holds fervent anti-Trump beliefs according to social media in his social media profile, told police afterward that he hates white people.
+And the suspect, 39-year-old Corey Ali Muhammad, holds fervent anti-Trump beliefs, according to social media and his social media profile, told police afterward that he hates white people.

 Now, why would they do that, knowing that is not what he said?

-And Allahu Akbar is is known for what it is a call to arms.
+And Allahu Akbar is known for what it is: a call to arms.

 That's how they're defining this.

-And the Fresno police chief, Jerry Dyer, 39-year-old, said 39-year-old uh Corey Ali Muhammad shooting spree was based solely on race.
+And the Fresno police chief, Jerry Dyer, 39-year-old, said 39-year-old Corey Ali Muhammad's shooting spree, was based solely on race.

 We don't believe it's a terrorist attack or a terrorist act.